 Center School’s curriculum is multi-faceted, reflecting an understanding of the academic and social-emotional needs of our students as well as recognizing the role that language plays in academic success.
 Classrooms are places where creativity is fostered and self-advocacy is developed.

-It is our belief that every student is capable of academic, social and emotional growth, and we are dedicated to designing instructional programs which foster each child’s optimal development through the use of small group instruction.
-This involves ongoing diagnosis of the strengths and needs of each student, appropriate instructional placement and a team approach to working with the students.
+It is our belief that every student is capable of academic, social, and emotional growth, and we are dedicated to designing instructional programs which foster each child’s optimal development through the use of small group instruction.
+This involves the ongoing diagnosis of the strengths and needs of each student, appropriate instructional placement, and a team approach to working with the students.